suryansh04/Amazon_Scam-a-thon-7MOD3-/README.md

-using tweety to build a list of people that are facing probelms of specific keywords so that we can find targets to scam

-# considering using vader for sentiment analysis so that we can sort users based on
-urgency to reply
+using tweety to build a list of people that are facing probelms of specific keywords so that we can find targets to scam using vader for sentiment analysis so that we can sort users based on urgency to reply

 3) process & generate ai message using llm